GothicAi/Instaboost/README.md

 ## Install InstaBoost

 ### Original version
-To install original InstaBoost, use this command.
+To install original InstaBoost, use this command.  *If you successfully install and import it in python, you are really lucky!*

 ```
 pip install instaboost